Palfore/Monitor-Setup-Helper/README.md

 # Limitations:
 	1) The Dell Display Manager (DDM.exe) can only affect monitors that are displaying the device executing it.
 Eg: If display2 is showing a mac, and display1 is showing a windows pc, the windows pc would be unable to automatically affect the mac display (display2).

-	   Futhermore, this software is (unfortunely) unable for macOS AND only available for dell monitors.
+	   Futhermore, this software is (unfortunately) unavailable for macOS AND only available for dell monitors.
 It's possible that other monitors have a similar software that can be added (easily) as an extension.
 	2) Devices are unrealistically not limited to the number of monitors they can